MEET THE ARTISTS

 Choreographer, performer, educator, essayist KIMBERLY BARTOSIK creates viscerally provocative, ferociously intimate choreographic projects that are built upon the development of a virtuosic movement language, rigorous conceptual explorations, and the creation of highly theatricalized environments.
 Her work, which is deeply informed by literature and cinema, dramatically illuminates the ephemeral nature of performance.

-Kimberly is a 2019 Guggenheim Fellow in Choreography.
-She is a 2020 Virginia B. Toulmin Women Leaders in Dance Fellow at Center for Ballet and the Arts at NYU where she will create The Encounter, a project for 12-15 year old dancers aspiring toward careers in ballet.
-I hunger for you, was commissioned and presented by BAM Next Wave Festival 2018 and LUMBERYARD Center for Film & Performing Arts, through an inaugural year BAM/LUMBERYARD partnership.
-She was a 2017-20 New York Live Arts Live Feed Residency Artist, where she premiered through the mirror of their eyes in March 2020.
+Kimberly is a 2020 Bessie Nominee for Outstanding Performance for through the mirror of their eyes (New York Live Arts).
+She is a 2019 Guggenheim Fellow in Choreography and a 2020 Virginia B. Toulmin Women Leaders in Dance Fellow at Center for Ballet and the Arts at NYU.
 Her 2020 quarantine project, The Game, was commissioned by the Onassis Foundation and presented as part of Fusebox Festival.
-In NYC Kimberly’s work has also been commissioned and presented by American Realness, FIAF’s Crossing the Line Festival, Abrons Art Center, Gibney, Danspace Project, The Kitchen, La Mama, and BEAT Festival.
+In NYC Kimberly’s work has also been commissioned and presented by BAM Next Wave 2018, American Realness, FIAF’s Crossing the Line Festival, Abrons Art Center, Gibney, Danspace Project, The Kitchen, La Mama, and BEAT Festival.
 Kimberly has toured to Supersense: Festival of the Ecstatic (Melbourne, Australia), Wexner Arts Center, Dance Place, American Dance Festival, The Yard, MASS MoCA/Jacob’s Pillow, The Flynn, Bates Dance Festival, Church, Columbia College , Black Mountain College Museum + Arts Center, Mount Tremper Arts, Festival Rencontres Chorégraphique Internationales de Seine-Saint Denis, Artdanthe Festival, and others.
-Kimberly is currently collaborating with Visual Artist Matthew Ritchie to create Anarena, a performance project involving Augmented Reality, Virtual Reality, and Gaming.
 In 2021 she will create a new work in partnership with Torn Space Theater and Lafayette High School for children of refugee immigrants.